 Originally from Buffalo, New York, Frankie came to Boston in 2009 to initially pursue a B.F.A in Musical Theatre from Emerson College.
-After two years, he transferred to the Boston Conservatory where he completed his B.M in Vocal Performance, as well as his M.M in Music Education.
-He has worked at various schools in the Newton and Milton area.
-He is currently pursuing his second M.M in Vocal Pedagogy.
+After two years, he transferred to the Boston Conservatory where he completed his B.M in Vocal Performance, as well as two M.M's in Music Education and Vocal Pedagogy.

 Aside from working as a voice instructor, Frankie has worked for various music programs including Boston Conservatory's summer Vocal Choral Intensive (VCI) under Patty Thom and Bill Cutter in 2016, as well as the Conservatory’s unique Music Program for Students on the Autism Spectrum under Rhoda Bernard since 2014.
 He has also served as a co-facilitator for the autism program’s pilot Inner Harmony Chorus in 2015-16.

 Frankie’s vocal studies were based in the musical theatre and classical repertoire and he is very comfortable teaching contemporary styles.
 At the Conservatory his opera credits include The Cunning Little Vixen (the mosquito), La Boheme, The Magic Flute(slave) and an opera scene from Die Fledermaus (Eisenstein).
 His favorite musical theatre shows from both the Boston and Buffalo metro areas include Into the Woods (Jack), The Wiz (Scarecrow) West Side Story (Tony) and scenes from Angels in America: Millennium Approaches (Louis).
 He has also sung with various churches in the metro Boston area.
 Recently he has become a member of Cappella Clausura based in Newton and will be singing in an a cappella series this fall.